pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

     kubectl -n ${namespace} label tc ${cluster_name} version=canary
     ```

     Check the logs of the two deployed `tidb-controller-manager`s, and you can see this TiDB cluster with the `canary` label is now managed by the canary TiDB Operator.
-The steps to check logs is as follows:
+The steps to check logs are as follows:

     1. View the log of `tidb-controller-manager` of the current TiDB Operator: